Monday & Wednesday

 4th Period

-Physical science will be an introduction to the many ways in which we study our physical world.
-Topics introduced will include measurements and unit conversion, the atmosphere, the hydrosphere, the lithosphere, weather, Newton's Laws, and forces in creation.
-Students will complete a wide variety of assignments including in-class note taking, reading and completion of comprehension questions, completing in-class and at-home labs, model building, study of and implementation of the scientific method, and tests.
+sound and waves, light and optics, as well as properties and changes of matter.
+Students will complete a wide variety of assignments including note-taking, reading and completion of comprehension questions, completing in-class and at home labs, model building, the study of and implementation of the scientific method and laboratory write-up procedures, and tests.

 Required Textbook